nabeelmumtaz92/ReturnIt/replit.md

 Returnly is a reverse delivery service platform that facilitates returns, exchanges, and donations by handling the pickup and return process for customers.
 The platform connects customers who need items returned with drivers who can handle the delivery.
 The system consists of:

-- **Customer Mobile App**: For booking pickups, tracking returns, and managing orders
+- **Customer Website**: Primary web interface for booking pickups, tracking returns, and managing orders (current implementation)
-- **Driver Mobile App**: For accepting jobs, managing deliveries, and updating order status
+- **Customer Mobile App**: Mobile version of the customer experience with additional features like photo upload
-- **Web Dashboard**: Unified web interface for both customers and drivers (current implementation)
+- **Driver Mobile App**: Dedicated mobile app for drivers to accept jobs, navigate, and update order status
-- **Backend API**: Shared Node.js/Express backend serving both mobile apps and web interface
+- **Backend API**: Shared Node.js/Express backend serving all customer and driver interfaces

-The current web application serves as both a prototype and admin dashboard, with the mobile apps being the primary user interfaces in production.
+The current web application is the main customer-facing interface, designed with a cardboard/shipping theme to create a friendly, approachable experience for people booking returns.

 # User Preferences